 After looking for inspiration on the internet I chose the idea of creating a family picture made up of our names.
 Using scrabble pieces to spell them out and linking them up was a perfect choice because he loves the board game.

 I found a company on eBay who sold the wooden scrabble pieces individually, another who sold display boxes in different sizes and a company who sold coloured card all with varying designs.

 So here is how you can go about creating your own personalised gift:

-- Work out how many of each letter you need and possibly order a few extra just in case you accidentally miss some out (yes, I may have done this!) or in case the colours vary in the wood.
+- Work out how many of each letter you need and possibly order a few extra just in case you accidentally miss some out (yes, I may have done this!) or in case the colouring varies in the wood.

 - Plan out how your names will link.
 There may be several ways it could work but you want the one that will visually look better and really stand out.
 When I first tried this our names ended up over to the right so I needed to tweak it to get them more central.

 - Once you have your plan, pick your card design and try laying it on (without sticking down) to make sure it all ties in well together… perhaps think of what room the picture will be hung in and what colour schemes will work.